Western Wall Live Cam

 The museums in the area are home to some of the oldest biblical texts in the world.
 There are over 50 museums in Jerusalem.
 Many people come specifically to see the Western Wall and take advantage of all the other historically significant places through out Jerusalem.

-Live View of Western Wall (Wailing Wall, Kotel) in Jerusalem, Israel (Third Cam)
+Webcam of Western Wall (Western Wall, Kotel) in Jerusalem, Israel (Third Cam)

 The Western Wall is sometimes referred to as the “Wailing Wall” by the Christians or the “Kotel” in Yiddish or the “Buraq Wall” to Islam is an ancient structure; one of the last remaining walls of the exterior structure of an ancient temple in Jerusalem.